ZhongkuiMa/torchvnnlib/README.md

 - Fast type detection reduces processing time by 10-100x for common patterns
 - Parallel processing enabled by default for multi-core systems
 - `.pth` loading is orders of magnitude faster than parsing `.vnnlib`
+- `.npz` loading is lightweight and doesn't require PyTorch
-- Pre-allocated tensors minimize memory allocations
+- Pre-allocated arrays minimize memory allocations
+- NumPy backend has significantly smaller memory footprint

 ## Limitations